 Chicago Public Schools and partners encourage schools to enter this essay contest with an approach that supports inquiry and demonstrates the pursuit of excellence.
 Please read these instructions carefully before beginning the contest!

 - A school may submit up to two (2) entries (one per grade level).
 Three (3) citywide winners will be selected, in each grade: 1st, 2nd, and 3rd place.
 Each Citywide winner will be awarded several prizes (including a special prize for first place overall city-wide winners in the 3rd and 5th grades.
-Second and third place winners will receive monetary prizes.
-All will be part of the Mayors City of Chicago Birthday Celebration.)
+Second and third place winners will receive monetary prizes.)

 - Each entry must be the work of a single student.
 Group entries are not acceptable.

 How to submit applications?
 Students must download the application here: Jean Baptiste Pointe DuSable Commemoration Essay Competition (to download the application click the blue text, review the link and then click “Download Application”.)
-Email a scanned copy of the completed application to CollegeScholarships@cps.edu.
+Email a completed application with typed essay to CollegeScholarships@cps.edu.

 Note: if a school would like to submit all student essays in one email, please provide the same information in the subject line without the student names.

-- Winning entries must be typed and use 12-point Times New Roman font in a Word Document.
-(Once winners are selected they must abide by this guideline to submit a typed version of their entry.)
+- Entries must be typed and use 12-point Times New Roman font in a Word Document.

 a.
 There is a 300-word maximum at the third (3rd) grade level.